South Korea's President Park faces crucial week amid impeachment push

 The opposition parties need at least 28 members from Park's Saenuri Party to secure the two-thirds majority required for the bill to pass.
 At least 29 of them are believed to be planning to vote for the bill, members of the breakaway faction said.

-The heads of nine conglomerates, or chaebol, including Samsung Group's de facto leader Jay Y. Lee and Hyundai Motor Group Chairman Chung Mong-koo, have been invited to Tuesday's inquiry, in what would be an unprecedented parliamentary appearance by such a group.
+The heads of nine conglomerates, or chaebol, including Samsung Group's de facto leader Jay Y. Lee and Hyundai Motor Group Chairman Chung Mong-koo, are scheduled to appear at the inquiry on Tuesday.

-They are expected to be questioned whether they came under pressure from Park and were promised favours in return.
+They are expected to be questioned about how they came under pressure from Park and whether they were promised favours in return.

-Park was expected to make another public address this week, South Korea's Yonhap News Agency cited ruling party officials as saying, although the presidential office said nothing had been decided.

-In televised remarks last week, she offered to step down and asked parliament to decide how and when she should leave office.
+She offered last week to step down and asked parliament to decide how and when she should leave office.

 Opposition parties rejected the proposal, calling it a ploy to buy time and avoid being impeached, and vowed to push ahead with impeachment.

-They cited another protest rally on Saturday, which organisers called the largest yet, with 1.7 million participants, as the clearest reason why she should be ousted.
-Police said the Seoul crowd reached 320,000 at its peak.

-(Reporting by Jack Kim Additional reporting by Ju-min Park; Editing by Tony Munroe and Clarence Fernandez)
+They cited another large protest rally on Saturday, which organisers said was the largest yet with 1.7 million participants and followed Park's third apology last week, as the clearest reason why she should be ousted.
+Police said the crowd in Seoul reached 320,000 at its peak.
+(Reporting by Jack Kim; Editing by Tony Munroe and Paul Tait)